 She’s drifted through as many countries as possible since she made the decision to embrace her dreams, and put to behind what she says society had tried to teach her was the ‘right’ life—one that didn’t make her wake up every day with a splitting smile on her face like she does now.

-Danielle’s main passion has always been travel—she grew up privileged enough to have a mum that had travelled extensively in her early twenties.
+Danielle’s main passion has always been travel—she grew up privileged enough to have a mum that had traveled extensively in her early twenties.
 Her mother would tell her own tales of seeing the wonders of the world, experiencing cultures, tasting new foods, learning and practicing languages, marveling at breathtaking sights and scenery…

-Danielle says that she would constant be daydreaming about when she’d be able to travel and experience and see all of those things.
+Danielle says that she would constantly be daydreaming about when she’d be able to travel and experience and see all of those things.

 Being completely consumed by her passion for travel, she’s aspiring to become a travel writer and blogger.
-She currently has a travel blog that she spends hours engrossed in, purely because she love it.
+She currently has a travel blog that she spends hours engrossed in, purely because she loves it.
 Danielle’s always loved to write, and with her blossoming interest in photography, her dream is now to become a successful travel writer.

 But for now, she’s happy to stop and work when she needs to.
 She knows to reach her goal she must be patient and that it will take time.

-Danielle completely agrees that traveling while you’re young can be challenging.
+Danielle completely agrees that traveling while young can be challenging.
 There were times in her first year of solo-travel that she would be anxious and feel overwhelmed entering a busy hostel and feel as if she wasn’t being social enough, or would panic figuring out how to get her next visa or budget to make her funds last until the next country.